plj611/adminNotebook/README.md

 - [userLogonActivities](userLogonActivities.ipynb) - Obtain Entra ID users logon activities

+- [updateManagerEntraID](./updateManagerEntraID/updateManagerEntraID.ipynb) - A notebook that shows the mass update of user's manager in EntraID

 ### How to install Polyglot notebook and Powershell into WSL - Feb 2024

 - Install .NET on Linux [Link](https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual)